Exploring a new town is exciting for many reasons, namely the break from reality and stress that comes with daily life.

 A short drive or walk from the gates sit:

 Continue north along the Merritt Parkway to visit the Philip Johnson Glass House, one of the most unique attractions in all Connecticut.
-And there are plenty more Connecticut hiking trails to explore nearby and farther afield.
+And there are plenty more Connecticut hiking trails and even hikes in upstate NY to explore nearby and farther afield.

 Or drive south towards the coast to enjoy even more attractions, activities, and things to do unique to Stamford, Connecticut.